FelixOnline/v2/content/articles/2014-3-24-face-to-face-with-abdulla-sheikh.md

 subtitle: >
   This week I interviewed Abdulla Sheikh.
 He is a MSc student at Imperial who has recently started a business and is currently organising TedX Imperial as well as working on a number of other exciting projects.
 date: "2014-03-24 03:40:04 +0000"

 # Attributes from Felix Online V1
 id: "4496"
 old_path: /features/4496/face-to-face-with-abdulla-sheikh
 aliases:
  - /features/4496/face-to-face-with-abdulla-sheikh
+imported: true
+comments:
+ - Well Abdulla has good ambitionvision and acheivment keep it up  We wish all the best for your future

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true